![]() |

 Ziggy discovering beach treasures! |

-Adopting from rescues is a good place to find a pet but be patient and list what it is about a dog you and your lifestyle is suitable to support.
-Information relating to traumatized pets should come with every rescued dog but it doesn't so it is up to the new adopters to find out about it.
-I think this information is just as important as the dog being vaccinated, neutered, and spayed by rescues.
+Adopting from rescues is a good place to find a pet, but be patient and list what it is about a dog that you and your lifestyle are suitable to support.
+Information relating to traumatized pets should come with every rescued dog, but it doesn't, so it is up to the new adopters to find out about it.
+This information is just as important as the dog being vaccinated, neutered, and spayed by rescues.

-The new adoptive family who takes on an older rescued dog should know that fear can show as aggression and there are various levels to understand what the dog is saying to us.
+The new adoptive family that takes on an older rescued dog should know that fear can manifest as aggression, and there are various levels to understand what the dog is trying to communicate to us.

-Aggression can be addressed with behavior modification techniques, by using gentle persuasion and positive encouragement, to build trust in your leadership with the dog, as most dogs want acceptance, a safe place, and kindness..oh and some like CHEESE!
-I think just adopting without awareness of these issues can be the reason why many dogs end up BACK into the adoption circle, again and again, each time upping the fears and aggression issues because of misunderstandings, as this was the case for our new adoptive dog Ziggy.
+Aggression can be addressed through behavior modification techniques, using gentle persuasion and positive encouragement to build trust in your leadership with the dog.
+Most dogs want acceptance, a safe place, and kindness.
+Additionally, some dogs like cheese!
+I think that just adopting without awareness of these issues can be the reason why many dogs end up back in the adoption circle, again and again, each time exacerbating fears and aggression issues due to misunderstandings, as was the case with our new adoptive dog, Ziggy.

 ![]() |